nwthomas/data-structures-and-algorithms/data_structures/queue/README.md

 ## DATA STRUCTURE DESCRIPTION

 A `Queue` is a data structure that stores data in a "first-in, first-out" fashion.
-In other words, any value stored first in a list will then be the first value to be removed, followed by the second, etc.
+In other words, any value stored first in a `Queue` will then be the first value to be removed, followed by the second, etc.

 ## SPACE AND TIME COMPLEXITY